westerndevs/western-devs-website/source/_posts/2015-12-28-complex-custom-tag-helpers-in-mvc-6.md

 ## Conclusion
 Composing complex tag helpers with parent / child relationships is fairly straight forward.
 In my opinion, the approach here is much easier to understand than the "multiple transclusion" approach used to solve the same problem in Angular 1.
 It would be easy to unit test and as always, Visual Studio provides error messages directly in the HTML editor to guide anyone who is using your tag helper.

-You can check out the full source code on the [Tag Helper Sampels repo](https://github.com/dpaquette/TagHelperSamples).
+You can check out the full source code on the [Tag Helper Samples repo](https://github.com/dpaquette/TagHelperSamples).